riyadhoot26/shadowfox/README.md

 - Implementation of Java socket programming for networking
 - A simple GUI for chat interaction

-### Inventory Management System
-I developed an **Inventory Management System** with a graphical user interface using Java Swing, which includes:
-- **Item Management:** Add, update, delete, and search inventory items.
-- **Data Sorting:** Sort items by name, quantity, or price.
-- **Export Functionality:** Export inventory data to a CSV file.
-- **User-Friendly Interface:** An intuitive GUI for managing inventory items.

-### Bank Account Management System with Unit Testing
-I implemented a **Bank Account Management System** featuring:
-- **Account Management:** Create, view, update, and delete bank accounts.
-- **Transaction Handling:** Process deposits, withdrawals, and balance checks.
-- **Unit Testing:** Developed comprehensive unit tests using JUnit to ensure the reliability of the system.

 ## Technologies Used
 - **Programming Languages:** Java